heremaps/gluecodium/tools/README.md

 the version number of Gluecodium you're running, execute `gradle run --args="-version"`.
 To run a non-latest version of Gluecodium, execute `gradle run -Pversion=N.N.N`, for example `gradle run -Pversion=6.3.0 --args="-help"`.

+## Gluecodium diff script

+_What does it do_: provides a simple means for generating code from two LIME IDL files and comparing the results with a diff tool.

+_How to install_: copy the "launcher" directory locally and "gluediff.sh" file locally, both into the same local directory.

+_How to run_: from command line, execute `<PATH_TO_GLUEDIFF>/gluediff.sh FILE1 FILE2 DIFF_TOOL`.
+`FILE1` and `FILE2` should paths to the two input LIME IDL files. `DIFF_TOOL` should the command to run a diff tool.
+Optionally, any additional parameters added are passed verbatim to Gluecodium execution, e.g `./gluediff.sh FILE1 FILE2 DIFF_TOOL -generators swift` will generate only Swift files.